cboettig/ews-review/manuscript.md

 observable, event.
 CSD is observed prior to the transcritical bifurcations [@Chisholm2009; @Kefi2012].

-An experimental example a transcritical bifurcation found in @Drake2010, where a population of *Daphnia* was forced through a transcritical bifurcation by reducing food supplies and driving population growth rates below zero.
+An experimental example of a transcritical bifurcation is found in @Drake2010, where a population of *Daphnia* was forced through a transcritical bifurcation by reducing food supplies and driving population growth rates below zero.
 Indicators of CSD (variation, skewness, autocorrelation, and spatial